 I would be lying if I said that this personal annihilation wasn’t of my own making…like falling off a cliff of my personal blind spot.
 Yet the Spirits knew that the only way I would face my fears was to be “cooked” in them…to walk through the fire till I could make ‘Big Medicine’ of the inner shadows that stalked me.

 So the initiation began, and my teacher was the Wilderness.

 Shamans have a distinctive relationship with the wilderness, their natures are not altogether human, but, rather, wild.
 They live in a unique balance with things that are natural and draw their wisdom from the rhythms and cycles of life and nature…they are the wilderness.
 They know that the Earth flows through their veins like streams down a mountain and that all teachings of balance, love, compassion and wisdom are held in the bones of the Earth.

 I did not understand that this was the nature of what I was becoming, I was just frightened, lonely, severely depressed and in deep pain…yet I discovered in the whispering of the trees and the miraculous visits of animals and Spirits during my desperate times, that there was a profound love and tenderness that this beautiful Grandmother Earth would yield.
 It is in these experiences that I transformed and grew the roots for my teaching and healing work.

 I take great joy in helping people on their healing paths.
-By sharing these Shamanic tools, each person can learn to heal themselves and find a way to develop their own divine relationship with the Great Mystery.
-Although I teach many different Shamanic techniques, the teachings of greatest passion for me are those that deepen our relationship with the Earth and the Creator.
+By sharing these shamanic tools, each person can learn to heal themselves and find a way to develop their own divine relationship with the Great Mystery.
+Although I teach many different shamanic techniques, the teachings of greatest passion for me are those that deepen our relationship with the natural world, Mother Earth, and the Creator.